-- Participation in population screening in 2022 was 68% for colon cancer and 71% for breast cancer.
-For cervical cancer, participation rises from 46% after one year to around 65% after five years.
-The total number of people participating in population screening is declining slightly anually 55-57 - Participation in cancer screening programs is lower among groups with a low socioeconomic status - Participation in population screening for colorectal cancer and breast cancer is above the European average in the Netherlands.
-Participation in the population screening for cervical cancer is below the European average - Of all people participating in population screening in 2022, 1.2% were diagnosed with (a preliminary stage of) colon cancer, 0.8% with breast cancer and 1.1% with (a preliminary stage of) cervical cancer - Population screening aims to prevent or detect cancer early.
-For colon cancer, the number of new diagnoses has been decreasing every year since 2016 and is detected in a more favourable stage in recent years, especially in the age group of 55-75.
+• Participation in population screening in 2023

+- The total number of people participating in population screening is declining slightly anually.
+However, the number of participants for cervical cancer has risen in 2023, for the first time in several years.
+A possible explanation is that the youngest age group has received a self-sampling kit together with the invitation since half 2023 55-57 - Participation in cancer screening programs is lower among groups with a low socioeconomic status - Participation in population screening for colorectal cancer and breast cancer is above the European average in the Netherlands.
+Participation in the population screening for cervical cancer is below the European average - In 2023, in over 27.000 participants of the three population screenings (a preliminary stage of) cancer was discovered. - Population screening aims to prevent or detect cancer early.

+For colon cancer, the number of new diagnoses has been decreasing every year since 2016 59 and is detected in a more favourable stage in recent years, especially in the age group of 55-75.